johnW-ret/express-openapi-gen/src/README.md

     ```
     This behavior may change in a future version.
 - No support for tags, descriptions, or additional metadata.
 This behavior will ideally change in a future version, though you can merge the generated schema with your own descriptive data.
+- See more limitations at the [project's GitHub README's Todo list](https://github.com/johnW-ret/express-openapi-gen#todo-).

 ---